Home

 -By being able to obsess about the details, he gradually warmed up to the bigger picture.

--Though social interaction is still a challenge, he does reach out to this team-mates on a more regular basis, and he operates more independently.
+-Though social interaction is still a challenge, he does reach out to these team-mates on a more regular basis, and he operates more independently.

 He understands that in order to play baseball, a baseball player must dress himself before a practice or a game, for example.